Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Discussion

 \subsection{Why the LLM Outperforms Fixed Schedules: The Patient Penalization Mechanism}

-The central empirical finding of this work is that the LLM agent consistently locates its best valid intermediate snapshot later in the run than any fixed-schedule controller—at iteration~$167.6$ on cantilever versus $82.4$ for the expert heuristic, and at iteration~$134.4$ on the \MBB{} beam versus $75.2$ for three-field continuation.
+The central empirical finding of this work is that the LLM agent consistently locates its best valid intermediate snapshot later in the run than any fixed-schedule controller---at iteration~$167.6$ on cantilever versus $82.4$ for the expert heuristic, and at iteration~$134.4$ on the \MBB{} beam versus $75.2$ for three-field continuation.
 This timing difference is not incidental: it is the direct consequence of the grayness gate preventing premature $\betaH$ escalation.
 By holding $\betaH\leq8$ while $\Gray>0.20$ (active for roughly 45--70 iterations in each run), the agent allows the OC optimizer to continue reshaping the density field under moderate penalization rather than crystallizing topology prematurely into a near-binary form~\citep{Lazarov2016,Sigmund2007}.
-The superior intermediate topology found during this extended penalization phase—lower in compliance even before the sharpening tail—then becomes the starting point for the standardized tail, which sharpens whichever topology it receives.
-This behaviour is consistent with the curriculum learning insight that premature difficulty increases harm convergence~\citep{BengioCurriculum2009}: by deferring the hardest constraint (full binarization) until the optimizer is ready, the agent avoids the local minima that fixed-schedule controllers fall into.
-Because the tail is identical for all controllers, the compliance ordering at run end directly reflects the quality of the exploration-phase topology: the agent's patient approach finds a better gray-topology basin that the tail can sharpen to a lower final compliance.
+The superior intermediate topology found during this extended penalization phase---lower in compliance even before the sharpening tail---then becomes the starting point for the standardized tail, which sharpens whichever topology it receives.
+This behavior is consistent with the curriculum learning insight that premature difficulty increases harm convergence~\citep{BengioCurriculum2009}: by deferring the hardest constraint (full binarization) until the optimizer is ready, the agent avoids the local minima that fixed-schedule controllers fall into.